Taking Your Normal Blood Pressure Readings Correctly

 Normal blood pressure readings for an adult is between 120/80 mm Hg and 139/89 mm Hg.
 If your numbers are higher than these it might indicate high blood pressure, and doctors usually want to take action when your blood pressure readings are over 140/90 mm Hg.

-With the information I have listed below you can determine whether your numbers are normal or high.
+With the information noted below you can determine whether your numbers are normal or high.
 And, always record your measurements on a blood pressure chart so your doctor can view them.

 To get an accurate reading follow these simple rules: